KickingTheTV/ciapp-alpha-docs/docs/tests/java.md

 ## Using Gradle

-Add the `ddTracerAgent` entry to the `configurations` task block and add the Datadog Java tracer dependency, replacing `0.68.0` with the latest version of the tracer.
+Add the `ddTracerAgent` entry to the `configurations` task block and add the Datadog Java tracer dependency, replacing `$VERSION` with the latest version of the tracer accessible via [Maven Repository](https://mvnrepository.com/artifact/com.datadoghq/dd-java-agent).

 {% highlight groovy %}
 configurations {